 A beginners guide to TikTok in 2020.

-Lately, due to the current state of the world that we find ourselves in, I have been glued to my phone while practising social distancing (...of course outside of office hours 👀 ).
-I've spent a lot of times watching videos on TikTok – there's so much content I never knew I wanted to watch.
+Lately, due to the current state of the world that we find ourselves in, I've been glued to my phone while practising social distancing (...of course outside of office hours 👀 ).
+I've spent a lot of time watching videos on TikTok – there's so much content I never knew I wanted to watch.

 Most of our previous posts have been about Facebook Ads since Zalster is a Facebook Marketing Partner and Instagram Partner.
 Now we want to start mixing it up a bit and will incorporate more and more content about other social platforms that we find interesting.
 Starting with TikTok!